tdwg/website/conferences/2023/instructions-for-editors/index.md

 toc: true
 ---

-_Last updated 22 June 2023_
+_Last updated 2 July 2023_

 ## Role of editors

 Thank you for volunteering to assess, review and/or edit abstracts submitted to your session.
+If you have participated in the reviewing process before, please note that this year's instructions have been substantially changed.
+Please read through them carefully.

 Reviews will be conducted in the [ARPHA](https://arpha.pensoft.net/) writing platform.
-Editing will consist of using Track Changes (to correct spelling, grammar, and style) to make suggested changes to author text and Comments to ask questions and make suggestions about content. _There is no separate narrative review_.
+Editing will consist of using Track Changes (to correct spelling, grammar, and style) to make suggested changes to author text and Comments to ask questions and make suggestions about content.
+[Session editors](#session-editors) will use **[flags](#understanding-flags)** but _will **not** send feedback to authors in ARPHA_.
+Only [volume editors](#volume-editors) will send feedback to authors.
+There is no separate narrative review.
 A single person will be identified within each group to serve as the [Session Coordinator](#session-coordinator) to organize the review process and track its progress in a Google spreadsheet.

 It is your responsibility as editors (aka technical editors) to ensure the acceptance of only high quality, well-written abstracts that will enhance your session and the reputation of our organization, the conference, and this journal.